If you’re a business owner who’s looking for a new property to lease, you may have come across the term “triple net lease” or “NNN lease.”

 Triple net leases usually apply to freestanding commercial real estate with one or more tenants and may also apply to other types of net leased properties.

 A triple net lease has varying lease term lengths and often includes augmentation in rent.

 How does nnn work?
 Triple net lease tax consequences can be understood like this: the tenant is typically responsible for paying all property taxes associated with the lease property.
 This can be a significant expense, primarily if the property is located in a high-tax area.
 Before signing a lease for triple net properties, a tenant should look at how property values have increased or decreased over the past few decades to make an educated estimation on the next few years property taxes, as the tenant assumes ongoing expenses of .

 The tenant is responsible for most repairs and maintenance on the property.
 The lease agreement will specify any repairs & maintenance the tenant is not responsible for which may be limited to the physical structure and the roof.

 The triple net lease agreement typically requires the tenant to pay for all utilities, including water, gas, and electricity.
 This can be a significant expense, especially if the property is large.

-Single vs. Double vs. Triple Net Leases
+Single vs. Double Net Lease vs. Triple Net Lease

 Net leasing typically consists of property tax and insurance premiums and is often used for commercial property.